dropbox/AffectedModuleDetector/README.md

    AMD will show the result that 6 files were affected.
 And this is the correct behavior.

 Hence, depending on your CI settings you have to configure AMD appropriately.

+## SpecifiedRawCommitSha

+If you want AMD plugin to skip performing the git operations under-the-hood (like `git rev-parse` and `git merge base`), you can provide the raw commit SHA you wish to compare against.
+One of the main reasons you might want to follow this approach is, maybe your environment leverages [Git mirroring](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) for speed optimizations, for example CI/CD environments.
+Mirroring _can_ lead to inaccurate common ancestor commits as the duplicated repository _may be_ out of sync with the true remote repository.

 ## Sample Usage